Expert writing, ChatGPT-like tools and originality

 This blog article now became quite lengthy, but I tried to summarize various angles of discussion concerning the application of LLM-based AI tools in expert writing.

 In my personal experience, I avoided AI tools integration in my favorite editor neovim quite some time, then added GitHub’s Copilot, then a few other addons and used it quite intensively.
-Especially in summer 2024, when I prepared fresh set of chapters in the lecture notes for a brand new lecture.
+Especially in summer 2024, when I prepared a fresh set of chapters in the lecture notes for a brand new lecture.
 I already had a very clear mind of what I am going to write about, so the CoPilot utilization was only concerned with writing-for-the-text.
+Unfortunately, the chapters are now too long to fit well in the lecture slots of 90 minutes.
+But what to cut down now?

 I use neovim for all of my text files – whether source code, configs, prosa text, mails, you name it.
 The AI addons are configured to be opt-in, i.e., they are turned off until I explicitly turn them on.
 For some time – probably because everything new is exciting – I kept turning it on for all sort of use cases, including writing-for-thinking.
-It it impaired my performance in these cases.
+It clearly impaired my performance in these cases.
+I prefer silence when I think hard.

 I now just opened ChatGPT in the browser, so it would not know what I have just written and prompted: